madisonlowe/notionish/LOG.md

 - Making the button disappear when you move away from the header image, but also remain clickable with the onmouseover and onmouseout.
   - Had a brainwave.
 Realised I could literally just do this with hover in CSS.
 Don't know why I was agonising over making state for it, unreal scenes.
   - Fixed it, though!
 Just need to actually tidy up some of the CSS so it's less ugly, but i think the functionality of the EditableHeader (the basic functionality) is done?
 Will check.

+TODO:

+- Check types and interfaces are correct and fitting.
+- Clean up logs and readme.
+- Work on editable block.